WillPepperr/Google_Data_Analyst_Capstone/README.md

 <br />
 <br />
 <br />
-After I selected the most realevant charts, I created a powerpoint presentation to present to investors.
-This included my conclusion to my analysis and my recomendations for converting Casual Riders to Subscribers.
+After I selected the most relevant charts, I created a PowerPoint presentation to present to investors.
+This included my conclusion to my analysis and my recommendations for converting Casual Riders to Subscribers.
 <br />
 <br />
 <a href="https://imgur.com/l1hmOY9"><img src="https://i.imgur.com/l1hmOY9.png" title="source: imgur.com" /></a>
 <br />
 <br />
 <h1>Conclusion</h1>
-My analysis lead me to the conclusion that Casual Riders typically use the service for longer leisure trips and Subscribers use it for regular commutes.
+My prior analysis lead me to the conclusion that Casual Riders typically use the service for longer leisure trips and Subscribers use it for regular commutes.
 My conclusion is backed by the data and can be clearly understood by visualizations.
 <br />
 <br />
-I made 3 recomendations to convert Casual riders to Subscribers.
+I made 3 recommendations to convert Casual riders to Subscribers.
 <br />
 <br />
 1. Visitors of Chicago are not incentivized to subscribe, unless they have access to the same service in their home city or if they travel to other cities enough with the service provided.
 Expanding service to other cities will increase subscribers for travelers and workers who frequently travel.